VICE spent last night with campaigners from the environmental campaign group Greenpeace as they pulled off their latest stunt in central London.

 "Last year I went to the Arctic and saw the melting of that place for myself," Thompson told VICE this morning.
 "It lit a torch inside me that won't go out until we protect it in the same way as the Antarctic is at the moment.
 It made it clear that drilling for oil there would be a suicidal move.

 "That's why I've come to their HQ," she continued.
 "I'm here to say 'no'.
-I'm here to say 'this has to end'.
+I'm here to say 'this has to end.'
 I'm one of millions of people demanding that this company pulls out of the Arctic."

-The six activists who've locked themselves to the polar bear structure say they won't be leaving until Shell promise to halt their drilling activities, or they're dragged out by the cops.
+The six activists who've locked themselves to the polar bear structure say they won't be leaving until Shell promises to halt their drilling activities, or they're dragged out by the cops.
 Barry Broadly, 48, is one of those inside: "Once we're in place we have to give Shell the feeling that we'll be there for the duration, we have to show our commitment.
 We'll be staying until the drilling stops, so the ball is in their court.
 It's your move now, Shell."